Minimum Tank Size: 55 Gallons

 Clown loaches are opportunistic omnivores, and will feed on insects, invertebrates and plant matter in the wild.
 In the home aquarium, they should be fed a diet that is mainly comprised of high quality flake food and shrimp pellets.
 They can also be fed live or frozen food as treats, and they will eat any snails that they can find in the aquarium.

 Their diet should be altered if they are kept with any other species of fish, as they rarely eat any food off of the water’s surface, and their tankmates will eat most of the food.
 To ensure that they get enough food, they should be fed sinking food in the form of pellets, or frozen food that tends to sink to the bottom of the tank.
-Some good frozen foods are blackworms, blood worms and in some cases brine shrimp.
+Some good frozen foods are blackworms, blood worms and in some cases brine shrimp, and Hikari Sinking Wafers is one of the best sinking foods you can feed them.

 They should also occasionally be fed vegetables, and their favorites are blanched and shelled peas, and zucchini medallions.
 These only need to be feed approximately once a week, and vegetables can be substituted with herbivore flakes or spirulina pellets.